DaedalusX64/daedalus/Data/PSP/readme.txt

 Main Menu
 ---------

-When you first run DaedalusX64 you will be presented with a nice coverflow menu (Devs will get a listing) to select a game you will press DPad left or right then X to select a title, there's various options you can choose from in the menu, every option is explained.
+When you first run DaedalusX64 you will be presented with a nice list of yor games to select a game you will press DPad left or right then X to select a title, there's various options you can choose from in the menu, every option is explained.
 To cycle through options screens use the left and right shoulder buttons